Midwexican

 Ingredients

 This Easy Instant Pot Spanish Rice recipe is SO simple (I promise!).
 No real significant prep work is required!
-And the results are firm but tender bites of rice with hints of tomato, garlic, and onion that pairs perfectly with your favorite tacos.
+And the results are firm but tender bites of rice with hints of tomato, garlic, and onion that pair perfectly with your favorite tacos.

 I personally like a firm, fluffy rice, so I opt for a 1:1 ratio of rice to cooking stock, but if you want softer grains, add 1 ¼ cups of stock to 1 cup of rice.

-• Basmati rice - You could also use Jasmine rice here as I've tried it many times with great success.
+• Basmati rice - You could also use Jasmine rice here, as I've tried it many times with great success.

 • 8-ounce can of tomato sauce - Or 8 ounces of a homemade tomato sauce would also be lovely here, as long is it is simply seasoned.